 What is Tritium?

-Atoms are the smallest unit you can divide matter into, and consist of a nucleus hanging out in an electron cloud.
-Hydrogen has a single proton, and since those are what we count when assigning chemical numbers, it’s getting a big ‘ole 1 and sits squarely at the top of the periodic table.
-Hydrogen is considered a chemical element, meaning, it’s one of the foundations of all things.
+Atoms are the smallest unit you can divide matter into.
+They consist of a nucleus (protons and neutrons) surrounded by a cloud of electrons.
+The number of protons an atom has determines which element it is.
+Hydrogen has a single proton, putting it squarely at the top of the periodic table.
+Hydrogen’s incredible reactivity means it’s one of the building blocks of all things.
 Kind of a big deal!

-This natural trace isotope of hydrogen can exist in a gaseous state or in water.
-In its gaseous, and rarest form, Tritium is created by cosmic rays interacting with gases in the upper atmosphere.
-Most commonly, it’s a by-product of nuclear fission.
+Tritium exists naturally in a gaseous state or in water.
+The isotope’s rare gaseous form is created when cosmic rays interact with gasses in the upper atmosphere.
+Most commonly, tritium is a byproduct of nuclear fission.

 Why isn’t Tritium in More Products?

-Well, it’s not as simple as buying or making it and then throwing it into whatever you'd like.
 The Nuclear Regulatory Commission regulates the use and distribution of self-illuminated tritium devices.
-Only companies with approved distribution licenses are legally allowed to build and distribute these tritium products.
+Only companies with approved distribution licenses are allowed to produce and sell tritium products (yay us!).